eslint/eslint/docs/rules/prefer-named-capture-group.md

-# Suggest using named capture group in regular expression (require-named-capture-group)
+# Suggest using named capture group in regular expression (prefer-named-capture-group)

 With the landing of ECMAScript 2018, named capture group can be used in regular expression, which can improve the readability.